 Examining the Rising Enrollment

-As Inside Higher Education (IHE) and the Department of Education further reveals, during the recent 2006 to 2007 academic year, over 6.2 million students were enrolled in the various 1,045 community colleges across the country.
-This growth, as IHE reveals, is not limited to one particular realm of the United States: “The recent community college growth spurt is not restricted to the developing and rural areas.
+As Statista reports, in 2020 there were 4.8 million students attending 942 community colleges.
+This growth is not limited to one particular realm of the United States: “The recent community college growth spurt is not restricted to the developing and rural areas.
 Some of the county’s largest two-year institutions are also enrolling more students than ever.”